The Writers’ e-Handbook

 File Sizes: 5.8-10.7 MB

-Jotham Burrello is an arts entrepreneur—writer, publisher, editor, video and radio producer, and member of the resident faculty at the Yale Writers’ Conference.
-He teaches in the Creative Writing Department at Columbia College Chicago, where he created and now directs the Publishing Lab, and the Review Lab.
-In 2010 he founded Elephant Rock Books, an award-winning fiction and nonfiction press.
-The first Monday of most months he curates the Roar Reading Series.
+Jotham Burrello is an arts entrepreneur—writer, publisher, editor, video and radio producer, and member of the resident faculty at the Yale Writers’ Workshop.
+He has taught at Columbia College Chicago – where he created and directed The Publishing Lab and The Review Lab – and now teaches in the Department of English at Central Connecticut State University.
+In 2010, he founded Elephant Rock Books, an award-winning fiction and nonfiction press.
+The first Monday of most months, he curates the Roar Reading Series.
 He produced the instructional DVDs So, Is It Done?
-Navigating the Revision Process (with Janet Burroway), and Submit!
+Navigating the Revision Process (with Janet Burroway) and Submit!
 The Unofficial All-Genre Multimedia Guide to Submitting Short Prose.
-His writing has appeared in literary journals and the Christian Science Monitor.
+His writing has appeared in literary journals such as The Christian Science Monitor.
 He is the former editor of Sport Literate, a journal of creative nonfiction.
-Burrello lives (and drives a tractor) on Muddy Feet Flower Farm in Ashford, Connecticut.
+Burrello currently lives (and drives a tractor) on Muddy Feet Flower Farm in Ashford, Connecticut.